 See my full review of the Outdoor Research Deviator Hoody.

-BUY IT NOW You can support my work on this blog by clicking this link to purchase an Outdoor Research Deviator Hoody at backcountry.com, moosejaw.com, or rei.com, or a women’s Outdoor Research Deviator Hoody at backcountry.com, moosejaw.com, or rei.com.
+BUY IT NOW You can support my work on this blog by clicking any of these links to purchase a men’s Outdoor Research Deviator Hoody at backcountry.com, moosejaw.com, or rei.com, or a women’s Outdoor Research Deviator Hoody at backcountry.com, moosejaw.com, or rei.com.

 Patagonia Nano-Air Vest

 You can get so much mileage out of a vest that I’ve relied on various models since the Dark Ages when they were all made of bulky fleece.
 Despite the similar names, the Nano-Air Vest isn’t just a sleeveless version of the jacket.
 From summer and fall dayhikes and backpacking trips in Idaho’s Sawtooth and White Cloud mountains to a five-day whitewater rafting and kayaking trip in July down the Middle Fork of the Salmon River, the Nano-Air Vest spent many hours keeping my torso warm, without making me overheat—even while hiking with a full backpack uphill, off-trail—which is the strong suit of breathable synthetic insulation being used in some new layering pieces today.